iamanamulhaquesohel/Advanced-Web-Application-Development-with-Angular/README.md

 # Advanced-Web-Application-Development-with-Angular

-#How to Open:
+#How to run:

-First Go to the Client UI Folder then run the "Install Node Module" File. then Go to the
+1. Go to the Client UI/ Folder then run the "Install Node Module" File.
+2. Go to the Company App DataAPI/ Folder then run the "Run Data Server" File.
+3. Go to the Client UI/ Folder then run the "Run Client Server" File.